-Mindfulness has also shown to be an important link between the depressive symptoms that spring from alcohol-related problems and the incidence of drinking to cope in college students (Bravo, Pearson, Stevens, & Henson, 2016).
-College students who practice or have practiced mindfulness were less likely to experience depression stemming from the use alcohol to cope with their problems.
+Mindfulness has also been shown to be an important link between the depressive symptoms that spring from alcohol-related problems and the incidence of drinking to cope in college students (Bravo, Pearson, Stevens, & Henson, 2016).
+College students who practice or have practiced mindfulness were less likely to experience depression stemming from the use of alcohol to cope with their problems.

-The effects of mindfulness on likelihood of drinking may be due in part to the impact of mindfulness on self-control.
+The effects of mindfulness on the likelihood of drinking may be due in part to the impact of mindfulness on self-control.
 College students who participated in mindfulness-based stress reduction (MBSR) reported enhanced self-control and vitality, among other outcomes (Canby, Cameron, Calhoun, & Buchanan, 2015).

 Similarly, a study on mindfulness and emotion regulation in college students found that higher levels of mindfulness predicted better regulation of emotions and suppression of thoughts (MacDonald & Baxter, 2016).
-Better self-regulation and self-control contribute to more effective positive inhibition of destructive behaviors and, in turn, greater psychological well-being.
+Better self-regulation and self-control contribute to the more effective positive inhibition of destructive behaviors and, in turn, greater psychological well-being.

 In general, children are not likely to have the same problems college students do (especially problems like over-imbibing!), but there are many areas in which mindfulness can have positive outcomes for children.